Building with the released vintage toys could be done with LeoCAD.

 2. Make a ZIP-file from this “ldraw” folder.

-3. Optional rename the ldraw.zip file, into something more meaningful, like “all_ldraw_parts.zip”.
+3. Optional rename this ZIP-file, into something more meaningfull, like “all_ldraw_parts.zip”.

 4. Within LeoCAD, refere to this “all_ldraw_parts.zip” file.